jhladik/jhladik.github.io/_posts/2014-06-21-first-baloon-launched-and-recovered.markdown

 As I was getting closer to the point, I took my eyes off the arrow on my phone and started looking around.
 Finally, I saw the payload with the parachute laying in the field.
 I picked it up and rushed back home to upload the videos from GoPro to my computer.

 {% include image.html url="/assets/2014-06-21-first-baloon-launched-and-recovered/3.jpg" description="The atmosphere from an altitude of around 60,000 ft." %}

+Note that the curvature of Earth on the photo above is mainly caused by the fish lens distortion of the GoPro camera.
+However, Earth is round.
+It is only difficult to see from our human perspective.

+> "He stretches out the north over empty space
+> And hangs the earth on nothing."
+> **-- Job 26:7 (NASB 1995)**